ReturnInfinity/BareMetal/BareMetal - API.md

 ### b\_output\_chars

-Output a number of characters to the screen or via serial depending on configuration.
+Output a number of characters to the screen or via serial.

 Assembly Registers: